 Students have written dissertations using data generated from the excavations, giving them the experience of working in a research team and initiating their own research.

 Exploring human interaction

-How humans interact with each other in conversation is the focus of research by senior lecturer Dr Merran Toerien of the Department of Sociology.
+How humans interact with each other in conversation is the focus of research by Reader in Sociology Dr Merran Toerien.

 When teaching, she uses recordings made in a variety of settings, from job centres to neurology clinics, to help students learn about how conversation analysis and how interaction unfolds.